Western calligraphy: Early Modern era

-While there were many great French masters at the time, the most influential in proposing these hands was Louis Barbedor, who published Les Ecritures Financière et Italienne Bastarde dans Leur Naturel circa 1650.
+While there were many great French masters at the time, the most influential in proposing these hands was Louis Barbard, who published Les Ecritures Financière et Italienne Bastarde dans Leur Naturel circa 1650.

 With the destruction of the Camera Apostolica during the sack of Rome (1527), the capitol for writing masters moved to Southern France.
 By 1600, the Italic Cursiva began to be replaced by a technological refinement, the Italic Chancery Circumflessa, which in turn fathered the Rhonde and later English Roundhand.

 In England, Ayres and Banson popularized the Round Hand while Snell is noted for his reaction to them, and warnings of restraint and proportionality.
-Still Edward Crocker began publishing his copybooks 40 years before the aforementioned.
+Still, Edward Crocker began publishing his copybooks 40 years before the aforementioned.

 Modern revival

 After printing became ubiquitous from the 15th century, the production of illuminated manuscripts began to decline.
 However, the rise of printing did not mean the end of calligraphy.

 The modern revival of calligraphy began at the end of the 19th century, influenced by the aesthetics and philosophy of William Morris and the Arts and Crafts movement.
-Edward Johnston is regarded as being the father of modern calligraphy.
+Edward Johnston is regarded as the father of modern calligraphy.

 After studying published copies of manuscripts by architect William Harrison Cowlishaw, he was introduced to William Lethaby in 1898, principal of the Central School of Arts and Crafts, who advised him to study manuscripts at the British Museum.